k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 When a new node is added to the Fabric cluster or when running a restart on an existing node, Fabric checks whether common storage exists for this node.
 If it does not wxist, Fabric will search for the latest backup; otherwise it will ask for a new fresh snapshot.

-The following commands are available for backing up or downloading a backup to a local node:
+The following commands are available for backing up/downloading a backup to - a local node:

 <table width="900pxl">
 <tbody><tr>